crytos/Spark-java/README.md

 ### Description

-> Getting familiar with Spark and Hive using the Java API
+> Getting familiar with Spark, Hive and HBase using the Java API

 ### Launch